fburic/notes/README.md

-A collection of various notes on different software, methodologies, or related, as well as some observations/lessons learned.
+A collection of various notes on different software and methodologies, as well as some personal observations and lessons learned.

 Mostly meant for quick lookup of common issues.